-More tender succulents such as Aeonium, Echeveria, and Crassula will need a bit more hands-on care during the temperature drops.
+Tender succulents in winter such as Aeonium, Echeveria, and Crassula will need a bit more hands-on care during the temperature drops.
 However, it is worth doing what you can to protect them.
 These are beautifully decorative succulents and they can add a lot of wow-factor to next year’s containers and projects.

 Just as I do with the hardy succulents, I clean up the plant as much as possible and transplant any offshoots.
 It’s not worth saving a plant that is looking a bit rough around the edges or one that has disease and pest problems.
-Just compost those plants and focus on the healthy ones.
+Just add them to your compost bin and focus on the healthy plants.

 If your plant is a little bit overgrown, then it might be worth taking some cuttings and propagating those for new, young plants next spring.

 Replace the soil by removing the plant from the pot, shaking off any soil from the roots and replanting the succulent into a sterile cactus & succulent mix.
 This will keep the critters that are in the soil from overwintering along with your succulents.

 Location Needs: Temperature, Light, and Humidity

 Move the plants indoors into a cool location like a garage or basement that gets at least a couple of hours of light per day.
 When the succulents go dormant in the winter they don’t need 8 hours of bright sunlight (but if you keep them indoors where it’s quite warm then they will need sunlight because they won’t be able to go dormant).

 Keep the succulents in a location that gets enough heat to dry out the air.
 In areas that get quite a bit of moisture in the winter (like where I live in Vancouver) I find that an unheated garage or cold space in a basement can have too much moisture and cause the succulents to mold.